UCB-CyberSecurity-Cohort5/elk-stack-project-Thorongueno/README.md

 - Update the filebeat.yml file to include the ELK private IP
 - Run the playbook, and navigate to http://20.185.243.66:5601/app/kibana#/home/ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_TAnswer the following questions to fill in the blanks:_
 - _Which file is the playbook?

 Ansible-playbook files

 Where do you copy it?_

 /etc/ansible/files

 - _Which file do you update to make Ansible run the playbook on a specific machine?

 /etc/ansible/hosts file (IP of the Virtual Machines).

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_